gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     <a href="https://raw.githubusercontent.com/gromacstutorials/gromacstutorials-inputs/main/level3/adsorption-ethanol/preparation/inputs/nvt.mdp" target="_blank">nvt.mdp</a>

-..  container:: justify

 These 2 files have been seen in the previous tutorials.
 They contain the GROMACS commands, such as the type of solver to use, the temperature, etc.
 Apply the minimization to the solvated box using :

 ..  code-block:: bash

     gmx grompp -f inputs/min.mdp -c solvated_vacuum.gro -p topol.top -o min -pp min -po min -maxwarn 1 gmx mdrun -v -deffnm min

-..  container:: justify

 Here the '-maxwarn 1' allows us to perform the simulation despite GROMACS' warning about some issue with the force field.
 Let us visualize the atoms' trajectories during the minimization step using VMD by typing:

 ..  code-block:: bash

     vmd solvated_vacuum.gro min.trr

-..  container:: justify

-    During energy minimization, the
-    molecules move until the forces between the atoms are reasonable.
+During energy minimization, the molecules move until the forces between the atoms are reasonable.

 .. figure:: ../figures/level3/adsorption-ethanol/video-min-light.webp
     :alt: GROMACS tutorial : Ethanol molecules during minimisation